IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 **Important:** Support for this operation is mandatory for any managed devices.

-### Topic
+### Topic for a Manage Device request

-A device publishes this request to the following topic:
+A device publishes a Manage Device request to the following topic:

 ```
 iotdevice-1/mgmt/manage
 ```

-The server responds to this request on the following topic:
+The server responds to a Manage Device request on the following topic:

 ```
 iotdm-1/response